 Research has shown that those who become drug addicts often have underlying psychological issues that also need to be addressed before treatment for addiction will be successful.

 If you are interested in working in the field of substance abuse and addiction, a psychology-based degree is the first step in achieving this goal.
 Most treatment facilities require a master's degree and certification to work as a substance abuse counselor.
-To get started, request information from schools offering degrees in psychology, and inquire about special concentrations and certificates in substance abuse and behavioral disorders.
+To get started, request information from psychology schools, and inquire about special concentrations and certificates in substance abuse and behavioral disorders.